pub struct BufferSlice<'a> {

 self

-refers is not currently mapped. - If you try to create overlapping views of a buffer, mutable or otherwise.
+refers is not currently mapped. - If you try to create a view which overlaps an existing

 Gain write access to the bytes of a mapped Buffer